-The Faculty Supervisor for your Practicum should have expertise and interest in your Practicum topic, and provide practical and academic guidance to you.
+The Practicum Faculty Advisor for your Practicum should have expertise and interest in your Practicum topic, and provide practical and academic guidance to you.
 The Faculty Supervisor has the following responsibilities:

-- Meet with you during the Practicum planning phase to discuss possible opportunities and help you to choose a project that will be most suitable for your educational goals. - Help you set attainable goals and objectives for the Practicum, and establish a realistic timeline. - Meet with you regularly to discuss progress and help resolve any problems as you conduct the work of your Practicum, and advise you on adjusting your Practicum goals, objectives, and/or timeline. - Assure the quality of the Practicum deliverable(s). - Review your Practicum deliverables, Form F: Preceptor's Evaluation, and Form G: Student's Self-Evaluation, and grade your Practicum.
+- Meet with you during the Practicum planning phase to discuss possible opportunities and help you to choose a project that will be most suitable for your educational goals. - Help you set attainable goals and objectives for the Practicum, and establish a realistic timeline. - Review your practicum proposal and approve the final version. - Meet with you regularly to discuss progress and help resolve any problems as you conduct the work of your Practicum, and advise you on adjusting your Practicum goals, objectives, and/or timeline, if necessary. - Assure the quality of the Practicum final report and deliverables. - Review your Practicum documents, including: Practicum log, final report, deliverables, Form F or F [2] (HPM students): Preceptor's Evaluation, and Form G: Student's Self-Evaluation. - Provide written (Form G) and oral evaluation of your practicum performance, which will inform the final Practicum grade.